psiugt/bylaws/bylaws.md

 ##### Law 4: Expulsion

 1. Psi Upsilon does not recognize any voluntary withdrawal from Brotherhood.
-2. A BROTHER of the Gamma Tau chapter may only be EXPELLED by a THREE­-FOURTHS majority vote.
+2. A BROTHER of the Gamma Tau chapter may only be EXPELLED by a THREE-FOURTHS majority vote.
 	1. The BROTHER in question must abstain from the vote.
 	2. Any motion to EXPEL a BROTHER must be tabled for two weeks, and the BROTHER in question must be aware of the motion for the tabling period.
 	3. If the motion passes, the EXPELLED person will no longer be considered a BROTHER.